calebhailey/k8s-o11y-cncf-webinar/README.md

    $ minikube service list -n sensu-system
    ```

 The sensu-backend statefulset that I had you deploy earlier, has a sensu-agent sidecard running in each pod.
 The Downward API is used to populated environment variables in the sensu-agent running environment with information concerning details of the k8s configuration.
-These envvar are then used in the configuration of the sensu-agent labels.
+These environment variables are then used in the configuration of the sensu-agent to populated the labels and set the agent's name to match the pod name.

    ```shell
    $ sensuctl entity list --namespace default --format json | jq '.[] | {